LSSTDESC/RequestForComments/README.md

 ## Withdrawing an RFC

 If the RFC cannot be adopted, then it can be withdrawn.
-Assign the *withdraw* label to the RFC issue and close.
+Assign the *withdraw* label to the RFC issue and closed.

 ## Implementing an RFC